- Manaslu circuit trek stands out among other off beaten trails that offers a serene, natural and beautiful experience

 Discover the unexplored Manaslu Region with the Nepal Sanctuary Treks on our Manaslu Circuit Trek.
 The Manaslu Circuit Trek is left untouched by tourism and is ideal for those seeking a getaway from bustling life.
 The luxuriant surroundings in the setting of snow blanketed mountains, this region is a blessing for anyone looking for tranquil and pleasure amidst nature.

-This trek suits best to those who are looking for the challenging trekking in a remote area of the Nepal Himalaya.
+This trek suits best for those who are looking for challenging trekking in a remote area of the Nepal Himalaya.
 The highest point of this trek is Larkya La pass (5,135m/16,847ft) and trekking around Manaslu offers a unique opportunity to experience an untouched region of Nepal.

 Trek can be 18 days that begins at Arughat and ends at Besishar.
 The perfect season to visit the region is from March to May in spring and September to December during the winter.